Natacuin/SimpleJavaDemo/README.md

 # SimpleJavaDemo
 Java project
+This project is a simple Java Application to use in demos, upskilling programs, training, etc. In this particular project you will find different setup project in each branch.

 ## Branch feature/springdoc-swagger-ui
 In that branch you will find the same code as feature/open-api-generator, but with the **springdoc** dependency, that automaticly creates Swagger UI from the clases in the project that has *@RestController* anotation.